jparrent/usvotesgraphs/README.md

 * give specific 'classes' ownership of specific methods and variables so that `def main(): ...` reads like a series of clear commands, with as little logic as possible (preferably none)

-Doing so will not ensure that you are utilizing all Object-oriented programming design patterns principles, much less following them in the most appropriate ways, but it will put you much closer to that end in the long run.
+Doing so will not necessarily ensure that you are utilizing all Object-oriented programming design patterns principles, much less following them in the most appropriate ways, but it will put you much closer to that end in the long run.

 ### 1.2 How and What?